csc-training/summerschool/hybrid/docs/01-introduction.md

     - Decreased memory consumption if an implementation uses replicated data
 - Additional parallelization levels may be available
-- Possibility for dedicating threads for different tasks
+- Possibility for dedicating threads to different tasks
-    - e.g. dedicated communication thread or parallel I/O
+    - e.g. a thread dedicated to communication or parallel I/O
 - Dynamic parallelization patterns often easier to implement with OpenMP